scottvr/BACON/README.md

-# BEACON
+# BACON
-Bicameral Executive Agent with Compute-aware Orchestration and Navigation
+Bicameral Agent with Compute-aware Orchestration and Navigation